flipperdevices/flipperzero-ufbt/README.md

 To switch to a different version of the SDK, run `ufbt update --channel=[dev|rc|release]`.
 Or you can use any not-yet-merged branch from official repo, like `ufbt update --branch=feature/my-awesome-feature`.

 If something goes wrong and uFBT state becomes corrupted, you can reset it by running `ufbt purge`.
-If that doesn't work, you can try removing `.ufbt` subfolder manually from ufbt's folder.
+If that doesn't work, you can try removing `.ufbt` subfolder manually from your home folder.

 ## Usage